Hormone replacement therapy (HRT) is a medicine-based treatment used to relieve symptoms of menopause.

 - eating a low-fat, high-carbohydrate diet - this may reduce breast tenderness

-- taking regular exercise and stretching - this may help reduce leg cramps
+- exercising regularly and stretching - this may help reduce leg cramps

 Side effects of progestogen

-The main side effects with taking progestogen include:
+The main side effects of taking progestogen include:

 - breast tenderness

 - headaches or migraines